by Richard William Nelson | Jan 26, 2018

 by Richard William Nelson | Sep 28, 2017

-The armored dinosaur fossil preserved in exquisite detail unearthed in a western Canadian oil sand mine highlights the new daunting challenges facing the theory of evolution.
+The armored dinosaur fossil, preserved in exquisite detail and unearthed in a western Canadian oil sand mine, highlights the new daunting challenges facing the theory of evolution.

 This stunningly preserved fossil is shattering long-standing paradigms.
 “The more I look at it,” said Michael Greshko, science writer for National Geographic, “the more mind-boggling it becomes.”